ParthPawar10/Laser-Transceiver-Morse-Code/README.md

 - Mobile app interface for control and display
 - AI-based error correction and adaptive encoding

-## 📖 Documentation
+## Documentation

-Find the full research write-up in [`docs/ResearchPaper.pdf`](docs/ResearchPaper.pdf), including methodology, analysis, and references.
+Find the full research write-up in reaserch paper, including methodology, analysis, and references.

 ## Authors